andreww/prem4derg/README.md

 Example Jupyter notebooks can be accessed and explored by running `jupyter notebook`.

 ## Tasks that need doing
-* Make graphs etc. in the density notebook nice.
 * Fill in the 'blurb' around the graphs.
-* Dump out a obspy taup model from the velocities and use this to plot travel time curves
-* Decorate with a subset of the travel time data used to build PREM.
 * Create a normal modes notebook.
 Dump out models to mineos (https://geodynamics.org/cig/software/mineos/) and calculate some mode data used to fit PREM.
 Show comparison.